Java licensing

 Oracle’s Claims for Back Payments and How They’re Calculated

-• Retroactive period: Oracle usually looks back to when Java became a paid product (for most, that’s January 2019, when Oracle’s free public updates for Java 8 ended, or when you first downloaded a Java version under a non-free license).
-If Oracle finds you started using Oracle Java in mid-2019 and continued through 2022 without a subscription, they will calculate fees from that start date up to the present (or until you removed it, if you have proof you stopped earlier).
+• Retroactive period: Oracle typically looks back to when Java became a paid product (for most, this is January 2019, when Oracle’s free public updates for Java 8 ended, or when you first downloaded a Java version under a non-free license).
+If Oracle finds that you started using Oracle Java in mid-2019 and continued through 2022 without a subscription, they will calculate fees from that start date up to the present (or until you provide proof that you stopped earlier).

 • Including support/maintenance fees: Under Oracle’s older model (if applicable), they might compute it like a typical audit of perpetual licenses: you should have bought X licenses back then and paid support annually.
 They’ll then sum up the license cost plus 22% per year maintenance for each year missed.
-However, since Java moved to subscription, they multiply subscription fees by months more often.
-In either case, the idea is to charge for the entire period you used Java without paying.
+However, since Java moved to a subscription model, they multiply subscription fees by the number of months.
+In either case, the idea is to charge for the entire period you used Java without incurring any additional costs.

 • How back fees are calculated: To illustrate, consider two scenarios: